- Role: Senior Research ScientistGroup: Regulation of Interferon and Innate Signalling

 Dr Sadler investigates the functioning of our immune system.
 After completing his early research training in microbial genetics at the University of Canterbury and in virology at the University of Otago, he travelled to the US where he conducted postdoctoral research into host immune responses to microbial pathogens at the Lerner Research Institute.
 This work was focused around the major antiviral interferon response.
-In 2006, he came to Australia, where he took up a position as a Senior Research Fellow, then as a Research Group Head, within Hudson Institute.
+In 2006, he came to Australia, where he took up a position as a Senior Research Fellow within Hudson Institute.
 Here, Dr Sadler investigates innate immune responses that regulate inflammation, with the aim of identifying strategies to limit immune-mediated pathologies and treat ensuing disease.

 Dou Y, Yim HCH, Kirkwood CD, Williams BRG, Sadler AJ (2017) The innate immune receptor MDA5 limits rotavirus infection but promotes cell death and pancreatic inflammation.
 EMBO J 36:2742-2757.